Coxeter-Dynkin algebras of canonical type: Introduction

 for all $1\leq i\leq t$.
 Furthermore, we define the finite-dimensional $k$-algebra

 which is given by the tensor algebra of the species \eqref{eq:speciesSquid} with the rightmost vertex deleted.
 In particular, $A_0$ is hereditary and $A$ can be written as a one-point-extension

 with respect to the left $A_0$-module $N=e_0Ae_G\in A_0 \lmod$.
 We are now ready to formulate conditions under which a reasonable notion of Coxeter-Dynkin algebra can be defined.
-Later, we will encounter yet another equivalent condition in the context of canonical algebras (see Remark \ref{rmk:CanonicalAlgebraSpecies}), which does not play a role at the moment.
+Later, we will encounter two further equivalent conditions in the context of canonical algebras (see Remark \ref{rmk:CanonicalAlgebraSpecies}) and the representation type (see Remark \ref{rmk:RepFiniteTiltedAlgebras}) which do not play a role at the moment.

 \begin{proposition} The following conditions are equivalent: \begin{enumerate} \item[(1)] The morphism of $F$-$\,G$-bimodules

 is a monomorphism. \item[(2)] $\pdim(\tau^{-1}(\tp(e_FA)))=1$ \item[(3)] $\Hom_{\rmod A}(\sD({}_AA), \tp(e_FA))=0$ \item[(4)] $\Hom_{A_0\lmod}(\tp(A_0e_F), N)=0$ \item[(5)] The left $A_0$-module $N$ has no direct summand isomorphic to $\tp(A_0e_F)$. \item[(6)] The following inequality is satisfied: